SimpleCodeByElmir/DevOps/Linux_System/README.md

 - Add screenshots of the correct time and command output to the report.

 ## Part 7.
 Installing and using text editors

-`-` I think we're ready to move on to one of the scariest parts.
-You’re pointing toward the Netherlands on the map of the world hanging on the wall.

-`-` Here, Bram Moolenaar has unraveled the mysteries of harmony and inner concentration. \
-This is where the first version of VIM was released on 2 November 1991. \
-Do you want to learn how to work in VIM?

-`-` Yes...

-`-` Then I am your master.

-`-` Okay...

-`-` Just don't cry.

-`-` I won’t.

 **== Task ==**